keptn-sandbox/tutorial-testing-automation/README.md

 ### Command annotation

-The `command` annotation can be use above code blocks to signal that the code block should be copied into the bash script.
+The `command` annotation can be used together with a code block below to signal that the code block should be copied into the bash script.
 If this annotation is not defined the code block will be ignored.

-Here is an example:
+#### Example

 For the following markdown input: